Mar 29, 2018

 Singapore has been serious about taxing the digital supplies of foreign companies for some time now.
 The topic also made an appearance in the 2017 Budget, here’s a good summary of the issues as they relate to Singapore.

-A draft bill to tax international e-commerce transactions went through a consultation process in July 2017.
+Previously, a draft bill to tax international e-commerce transactions went through a consultation process in July 2017.

 The key proposals of the legislation were as follows: